McHenry, Illinois: Bike

 The Prairie Trail runs through the middle of McHenry from Crystal Lake and connects to trails near the border of Wisconsin.

 Passenger rail

 McHenry is currently the terminus of a branch line on Metra's Union Pacific Northwest Line, with weekday passenger service to Ogilvie Transportation Center (formerly Northwestern Station) in downtown Chicago.
 The line that now terminates at McHenry once continued to Williams Bay, Wisconsin, but that service was discontinued in stages in the 1960s and 1970s.

 Road

 Illinois Route 31 and Illinois Route 120 intersect in the city center.
-While not highways or interstates, they are the main roads into and out of the city.
+They are the main roads in and out of the city.